 You see, anyone can learn about memory techniques.
 But without practicing them consistently enough so they become second nature, all that information is just data.

 The science here is very simple.
-We’re basically looking at four kinds of brain processes that you just need to link together:
+We’re basically looking at five kinds of brain processes that you just need to link together:

 - Encoding information strategically using elaborative encoding

 - Serial positioning with the primacy effect and recency effects

 - Habit formation so that you start using the strategies automatically

 - Using scientifically valid chunking methods to group and review information

 We’ll pick up each of these scientific matters in greater detail as we go along.
 With each tip I’ll share, you’ll discover simple ways to harness the power of each principle.

 How to Retain Information Quickly: 11 Proven Tips